Critical Analysis of a Jewish Leader: Gideon the Judge

 People, to challenge them to overcome the burden left behind by previous

 generations who did not drive out the inhabitants of the Land.
-Each
+Each generation

-physical victory and spiritual return to G-d.
-Lest we think, however,
+spiritual return to G-d.
+Lest we think, however, that G-d chooses to save

-that G-d chooses to save and redeem us because of our own merit, the Prophet
+and redeem us because of our own merit, the Prophet Ezekiel warns us: I do

-Ezekiel warns us: I do this not for your sake, O House of Israel, but for
+this not for your sake, O House of Israel, but for My Holy Name s Sake, which

-My Holy Name s Sake, which you have profaned among the nations.
+you have profaned among the nations.
 (Ezek.
 36:22).
-As Israel is G-d s earthly emissary to the nations of the World,
+As Israel is G-d

+s earthly emissary to the nations of the World, the Jewish State s fate and

-directly to the Gentile nations fear and respect -- or lack thereof -- for the
+fear and respect -- or lack thereof -- for the G-d of Israel.
+When Israel

-G-d of Israel.
-When Israel is subjugated by a foreign power, the Gentile
+is subjugated by a foreign power, the Gentile nations mistakenly believe that

-of their false gods over the G-d of
+this demonstrates the supremacy and domination of their false gods over the G-d

 And